raganwald-deprecated/cartography.js/readme.md

 Cartography
 ===

 Cartography is a simple Javascript library for writing object mapping functions using hashes.
+Cartography has been extracted from work produced by [Unspace Interactive][u].
+All of the good bits, and its very existance, are due to Unspace.
+All of its bad bits are entirely the fault of [Reg Braithwaite][r].

 **dependencies**